[Submission] is the ability to lay down the terrible burden of always needing to get your own way.

 ...and submitting to one another out of reverence for Christ.
 Ephesians 5:21 b NET)

 Submission allows us the joy of partnering with others on the journey.
 It lets us share our insights without controlling one another’s actions.
 Unfortunately, submission has gotten a bad name today due to abuses of it.
 Some church leaders mistakenly teach that submission demands that believers capitulate to their leaders blindly.
 This can lead to people questioning the loyalty of others to Jesus Christ if not loyal to established leadership.

-Realize, trying to please people and living in Christian service are two different paths.
+Realize, trying to please people, and living in Christian service are two different paths.
 We must make institutional needs a distant second to healthy and supportive relationships.
 Submission is not a power game.
 Submission never asks anyone to subordinate his or her will to another.
-Leaders demanding submission are usually asking for unquestioned obedience which ultimately is destructive because there are no perfect leaders on Earth.
+Leaders demanding submission usually ask for unquestioned obedience, which is ultimately destructive because there are no perfect leaders on Earth.